Gone are the times when AI was considered to be fictional.

 - As it supports Python and C++, this framework can work with multiple servers at once and hence makes the learning process quicker.

-- It has been developed keeping in mind about the recent developments in the world of AI.
+- It has been developed keeping in mind the recent developments in the world of AI.
 Microsft CNTK’s architecture supports GAN, RNN, and CNN.

 - It permits distributed training to train machine models effectively.